Some generalizations of Camina pairs and orders of elements in cosets

 Using a similar argument to that employed in the proof of Theorem~\ref{th:odd-order-coset}, we obtain the following variant of the Baer-Suzuki theorem.
 Recall that if $p$ is a prime, then an element $g\in G$ is called $p$-regular if its order is not divisible by $p.$

-\begin{corol} Let $G$ be a finite group and let $p$ be a prime.
+\begin{theorem} Let $G$ be a finite group and let $p$ be a prime.
 Suppose that $x\in G$ is a $p$-element such that $xy$ is $p$-regular for every nontrivial $p$-regular element $y\in G$.
-Then $x\in O_p(G)$. \end{corol}
+Then $x\in O_p(G)$. \end{theorem}

 This result may be known to experts.
 In fact, it has been shown that if $x\in G$ and $xy$ is $p$-regular for every $p$-regular element $y\in G$, then $x\in O_{p'}(G)$.
-This was proved independently by Robinson \cite{Robinson} and Flavell \cite{Flavell}.
+This was independently proved by Robinson \cite{Robinson} and Flavell \cite{Flavell}.
 Robinson's proof is character-theoretic, while Flavell's argument is group-theoretic.
 Both proofs do not use the classification of finite simple groups.
-Our proof of Corollary \ref{cor2} is also classification-free.
-Corollary \ref{cor2} can be considered a dual of Theorem D in \cite{BLM}, where it is shown that if $x\in G$ is $p$-regular such that the order of $xy$ is divisible by $p$ for all nontrivial $p$-elements $y\in G$, then $x\in O_{p'}(G)$.
-This is proved modulo some conjecture on finite almost simple groups.
+Our proof of Theorem \ref{cor2} is also classification-free.
+Theorem \ref{cor2} can be considered a dual of Theorem D in \cite{BLM}, where it is shown that if $x\in G$ is $p$-regular such that the order of $xy$ is divisible by $p$ for all nontrivial $p$-elements $y\in G$, then $x\in O_{p'}(G)$.
+This is proved modulo a conjecture on finite almost simple groups.